 If you run a commercial kitchen, you need to have an entire oil management system in place to manage to use of fresh cooking oil and the removal of used cooking oil.
 At Mahoney Environmental, our professionals can design and install cooking oil systems that will streamline or automate the handling of the cooking oil.

-We also offer used cooking oil pickup and recycling services to regularly remove the used cooking oil from your establishment and take it back to our facility where it can be processed and recycled as biodiesel fuel and animal feed.
+We also offer used cooking oil pickup and recycling services to regularly remove the used cooking oil from your establishment and take it back to our facility where it can be processed and recycled to produce renewable diesel and sustainable aviation fuel (SAF).